+Figure 8.3.3-1: Illustration of a working volume with (left) for cylindrical and (right) for cubic volumes.

 8.4 Calibration procedure

 8.4.1 S-parameters measurement

 This procedure to measure S-parameters through the reverberation chamber must be performed for each measurement setup in which the loading of the chamber has been changed.
 Examples of objects that change the loading are phantoms, absorbers, antennas, etc. The calibration procedure must be repeated for each frequency range as defined above.
 Therefore, it is advantageous if the vector network analyzer can be configured to a frequency sweep covering the defined frequencies, so that all frequencies of interest can be measured with a minimal number of measurements runs.
 Place all objects into the RC which will be used during TRP or TRS measurements, including a head phantom, hand phantom and fixture for the UE.
 This ensures that the loss in the chamber, which determines the average power transfer level, is the same during both calibration and test measurements, e.g., TRP and TRS measurements.